Michelle dedicate their time to helping others

 What volunteer programs have you been involved with through the ADA and how long have you been donating your time?

-Amelia and I have been donating our time and practice facilities with the Australian Dental Health Foundation for a little over a year.
-We each see one patient per week and complete the full course of treatment required by the patient from initial consultation to treatment complete over as many appointments as it takes.
+I have been donating my time and practice facilities with the Australian Dental Health Foundation for a little over a year.
+I see one patient per week and complete the full course of treatment required by the patient from initial consultation to treatment complete over as many appointments as it takes.

 What prompted you to get involved initially and what drives you to volunteer today?